instacart/makara/README.md

 ## ActiveRecord Database Adapter

 So you've found yourself with an ActiveRecord-based project which is starting to get some traffic and you realize 95% of you DB load is from reads.
 Well you've come to the right spot.
-Makara is a great solution to break up that load not only between master and slave but potentially multiple masters and/or multiple slaves.
+Makara is a great solution to break up that load not only between master and replica but potentially multiple masters and/or multiple replicas.

 By creating a makara database adapter which simply acts as a proxy we avoid any major complexity surrounding specific database implementations.
 The makara adapter doesn't care if the underlying connection is mysql, postgresql, etc it simply cares about the sql string being executed.

 ### What goes where?

-In general: Any `SELECT` statements will execute against your slave(s), anything else will go to master.
+In general: Any `SELECT` statements will execute against your replica(s), anything else will go to master.

 There are some edge cases:
 * `SET` operations will be sent to all connections